bluesky/bluesky/doc/source/tutorial.rst

             'plan_name': 'one_run_one_event',
         }

-        # If a key exists in md, it overwrites over the default in _md.
+        # If a key exists in md, it overwrites the default in _md.
         _md.update(md or {})

         @bpp.stage_decorator(detectors)